Alpha Preparatory School has high academic standards. An excerpt from our last Quality of Education (ISI) Inspection stated:

 The first term in Year 6 tends to focus on revision and examination technique, before the children take their entrance exams in January.
 Once those exams are out of the way, we broaden the curriculum and have a chance to explore a range of topics.
 We also spend a week at an outdoor activity camp on the Isle of Wight.

-There are PSHEE lessons for all of the children and everyone in years 3-6 does a life skills course during the summer term.
-This teaches children about matters such as road safety, personal hygiene or money management.
+There are PSHEE lessons for all of the children and children in the Upper School experience numerous 'life skills' sessions during the summer term.
+This helps the children learn about aspects such as road safety, personal hygiene or money management.

-The school broadly follows the National Curriculum, but we are not bound to do so, and quite often we will go beyond the scope of the National Curriculum.
+The school broadly follows the National Curriculum, but we are not bound to do so, and quite often we will go beyond the scope of what is directed by the National Curriculum.

-At Alpha, we have a deliberate and well-developed policy of inclusion, which means that every child has a go at everything.
-In action, this means that all of our pupils perform for their parents at Speech Day and for our Christmas Concert.
-It means that all of our senior pupils have some post of responsibility (such as Prefect in a specific area, House Captain or Librarian) and it means that every pupil has access to all areas of the curriculum.
+At Alpha, we have a deliberate and well-developed policy of inclusion, which means that every child 'has a go' at everything.
+In action, this means that all of our pupils perform for their parents at a range of events, including Prize Giving and for our Christmas Festive Concert.
+It also means that all of our senior pupils have some post of responsibility (such as Prefect in a specific area, House Captain or Librarian) and it means that every pupil has access to all areas of the curriculum, no matter what their ability, interest or talent.